 Yes, hormones are out of balance, but why?
 TCM understands that the expression of a symptom or group of symptoms may be similar but the cause may be different from person to person.
 Traditional Chinese Medicine looks for the TCM pattern that is causing irregular menstrual cycles specifically within your body.
 TCM Patterns such as Qi or Blood Deficiency, Blood Stasis, Phlegm-Dampness, Spleen Qi Deficiency, Liver Blood stagnation or Kidney Deficiency can all cause menstrual complications or irregularities.
 By addressing the pattern directly using Chinese herbs and acupuncture, making the needed adjustments in your diet, lifestyle, environment and addressing stress and emotions, the body in turn may re-calibrate naturally.
 This individualized approach is how TCM can help treat PCOS without birth control.

 What is PCOS?

-Polycystic Ovarian Syndrome, abbreviated PCOS, is an endocrine system disorder that has become a common problem for many women.
-This sometimes painful and frustrating disorder affects approximately 10% of all women in the United States and affects those attempting to conceive.
-Some symptoms of PCOS can include irregular or absent menstrual cycles, cysts on the ovaries, acne, weight gain, high insulin and blood sugar, excess facial or body hair, pelvic pain, decreased sex drive, stress and anxiety among many others.
+Polycystic Ovarian Syndrome, abbreviated PCOS, is an endocrine system disorder that has become a common problem.
+This sometimes painful and frustrating disorder affects approximately 10% of people with ovaries in the United States and affects those attempting to conceive.
+Some symptoms of PCOS can include irregular or absent menstrual cycles, cysts on the ovaries, acne, weight gain that is inconsistent with your food intake/activity/energy levels, high insulin and blood sugar, new or excess facial or body hair, pelvic pain, decreased sex drive, stress and anxiety among many others.
 While conventionally there is no “cure” and the cause of PCOS is unknown, three factors are considered major contributors:

 Do we really not know what causes PCOS?